-During the remainder of 2013 we plan to continue our clinical trials with VAL-083 as a potential treatment for GBM patients who have failed other therapies.
+During 2014 we plan to continue our clinical trials with VAL-083 as a potential treatment for GBM patients who have failed other therapies.
 Currently, there is no approved therapy for these patients.
-The goal of the current trial is to establish a modernized dosing regimen for advancement into registration trials with the FDA.
+The goal of the current trial is to establish a modernized dosing regimen for advancement into registration directed trials in the United States as a potential new therapy for the treatment of refractory GBM.